melissahuertadev/melissahuertadev/README.md

 ### Hello World! 👋 I’m Melissa H.

-I’m a Software Developer since 2019, working remotely and building cool, small apps for fun.
-I also collaborate with my best friend at **LyHDevs**, creating apps together.
+I’m a Software Developer since 2019, working remotely and building creative apps for fun.
+I collaborate with my best friend at **LyHDevs**, where we develop apps together.

-Currently, I’m developing a video game and diving deeper into **UEFN & Unreal Engine**.
-I work at **CTDevelopers**, a Peruvian company that builds apps for international clients.
+Currently, I’m exploring **UEFN & Unreal Engine** while developing new video games.
+I also work at **CTDevelopers**, a Peruvian company building apps for international clients.

-  💻 I work remotely, building creative and small apps for fun, while also developing apps with my best friend at **LyHDevs**.
-  🎮 Currently, I’m diving into UEFN & Unreal Engine.
-  🏢 I’m part of a Peruvian company that develops apps for international clients.

 ## 🚀 What I’m up to:
-   🎮 Exploring Unreal Engine & UEFN
+   🎮 Diving deeper into Unreal Engine & UEFN
    🔹 Developing a new video game
-   🤝 Looking to collaborate on game projects
+   🤝 Open to collaborate on game projects
    💡 Building fun & creative apps

 Let’s connect!
 Feel free to reach out—I'm always up for a chat about coding, gaming, and cool projects.